sheldonucr/ee260_lab/lab4/README.md

 In this lab4, we introduce Synopsys RTL design toolkit, which are VCS, Design Compiler, IC Compiler, VCS RTL Verification solution.

-### Deliverables for your lab report.

-* Name, SID, Session(021,022), ENGR ID, UCR NetID, your partner name

----- week1 checkoff from here

-  * Answers of all the questions from Verilog tutorial in Chapter 1 to 5.

-  * Simulation result of example counter.

-  * The result of gate-level for 4-bit full adder, fa_4bit_synthesized.v

-  * Final layout in Fig 49 for 4-bit full adder.

----- until here for week1 check off

----- week 2 checkoff

-  * Complete three Verilog file (gcd_rtl.v gcd_dpath.v gcd_ctrl.v)

-  * Final Layout in Figure 51

----- until here for week 2 check off

----- week 3 checkoff

-  * 5 design compiler report (timing, power, area, reference, and resource)

-  * Primetime power report (after run `report_power` at the last step)

----- until here for week 3 check off

-  * (Optional) FullChip Synthesis (+extra credit)

-* Some of the issues if you have (One paragraph)

-### What to submit

-* Lab report (PDF format)

-file name should be following

-`lab4-[My UCR NET ID].pdf`

-for example, my UCR Net ID is `tkim049`, so filename should be

-`lab4-tkim049.pdf`

-* Tar and Zip your design folder you made

-`cd ~/eecs168/lab4-rtl` or you made

-`tar -cvzf lab4-[My UCR NET ID].tgz ./`

-for example, my ucr Net ID is `tkim049`, so do like following

-`tar -cvzf lab4-tkim049.tgz ./`

-* You need to submit two files (\*.pdf, \*.tgz) in iLearn

-### Lab Report Due

-* eecs168-021: by 11:59pm on 3/14
-* eecs168-022: by 11:59pm on 3/14

-### Checkoff

-* First week: Refer above deliverables

-* Second week: Refer above deliverables

-* Three week: Refer above deliverables